facebookresearch/hydra/website/docs/plugins/ax_sweeper.md

 * `values` - Required only for the `choice` parameters.
 It should be a list of values.
 * `value` - Required only for the `fixed` parameters.
 It should be a single value.

 Note that when using the config file, the parameter type (int, float, string, etc.) is set via the [`parameter_type` attribute](https://ax.dev/api/core.html?highlight=range#module-ax.core.parameter).
+One important thing to note is how mixed types (float + int) are handled.
+For `y` parameter, the range bounds were set to be `-5` to `10.1`.
+Both the values were upcasted to a float (irrespective of whether the range was set via the command line or the config file).
+In case the user provides the `parameter_type` attribute in the config, the attribute is not changed when type casting is done.
+If the user wants to sample integers in range `-5` to `5`, they need to specify the range as `-5:5` or `[-5, 5]` (in config).
+If they want to sample floats in range `-5` to `5`, they need to specify the range as `-5.0:5.0` or `[-5.0, 5.0]` (in config).
+The type casted values, and unchaged attributes are passed to the Ax Client.

 The parameters for the optimization process can also be set in the config file.
 The most important parameters are listed below: